Rush Limbaugh behind a golden EIB microphone saying more in 10 seconds than your average host will say over the course of a career.

 Gorbachev knew he couldn't continue that way.

-I detest these people some days, folks.
+I detest these people someday, folks.

 I detest them.

-Because they're invested in defeat.
+And of course, the Democrats can't because they're invested in defeat.

 They were invested in losing in Iraq.

-So now that we've won, it had nothing to do with Bush, had nothing to do with the military, and it was all a brilliance.
+So now that we've won, it had nothing to do with Bush, had nothing to do with the military, and it was all the brilliance, the brilliance, the political convergence.

 The only problem here is that Obama's the only Democrat talking about the brilliance of the political convergence.

-They're all saying that the Maliki government has failed to meet its benchmarks.
+Carl Levin, Pelosi, Reed, they're all saying that the Maliki government has failed to meet its benchmarks.

-In a sane political environment, this guy would be a laughing stock, not just on late night TV, but everywhere.
+In a sane political environment, this guy would be a laughingstock, not just on late-night TV, but everywhere.

-Oh, yeah, one of my all-time favorites.
+Oh, yeah, one of my all-time favorites, Ohio Express.